Features of an options contract

 3. Contract Size

-Options contracts are typically standardized in terms of their contract size, which specifies the quantity of the underlying asset covered by a single contract.
+Options contracts are typically standardised in terms of their contract size, which specifies the quantity of the underlying asset covered by a single contract.
 For example, one options contract might cover 100 shares as the underlying stock.

 4. Premium